edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-08-19-diversify-your-training.md

 Also, don't limit yourself to just thinking about race.
 Ask yourself are individuals with disabilities, those who are LGBTQ, or other societal groups included?

-{% asset 'blog/2020-08-19-diversify-your-training02.jpg'
-   alt='Think of inclusion and diversity in the broadest sense possible' magick:resize='670' %}
+{% picture blog blog/2020-08-19-diversify-your-training02.jpg --alt Think of inclusion and diversity in the broadest sense possible %}

 When considering visual representation in eLearning courses, think of inclusion and diversity in the broadest sense possible.
 In the past, it has been challenging to find stock photography or video that appropriately reflects minority, ethnic, or societal groups that were not blatant stereotypes or disrespectful to the individuals portrayed.
 Thankfully, and with the help of social media, image repositories now contain a great wealth of diverse images.